 (Photo credit: mine)

-Yaupon may not be as high in caffeine as coffee (or so the websites say) but it also contains theobromine, a substance in chocolate.
-It's also one of those rare brews that tastes better as it ages!
+Yaupon may not be as high in caffeine as coffee (or so the websites say) but contains theobromine, a substance in chocolate.
+It's also one of those rare brews which tastes better as it ages!